Department of History and Cultural Studies

 Seminar for Semitic and Arabic Studies

-Junior Professor Dr. Regula Forster: ON LEAVE in winter term 2017/18; Deputy: Victoria Mummelthei
+Junior Professor Dr. Regula Forster: no office hours in the summer semester 2018; Deputy: Victoria Mummelthei

 +49 30 838 536 62; +49 30 838 710 36